thoun/kingoftokyo/README.md

-add animation for smashes even if no smash dice (poison quills) slide energy cubes from battery monster sometimes a shadow stays with dice (a 7 ghost die) can background dweller be used with camouflage rolls ? or after psychic probe, py active player ? or on a psychic probe roll, il player with psychic probe also got background dweller ? make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki
+add animation for smashes even if no smash dice (poison quills) slide energy cubes from battery monster sometimes a shadow stays with dice (a 7 ghost die) can background dweller be used with camouflage rolls ? or after psychic probe, by active player ? or on a psychic probe roll, if player with psychic probe also got background dweller ? make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki